GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 The default mask creates the network address.
 The subnet mask creates the subnet address.

-Today we use only contingous masks (a run of 1s followed by a run of 0s)
+Today we use only contiguous masks (a run of 1s followed by a run of 0s)

 Given the IP address we can find the subnet address the same way we found the network address.
 We applying the mask to the address.